Kodotautas/Data-Engineering/4_Lithuania_statistics/README.md

 # About project:
 Created simple data pipeline which:
-- from Lithuania Statistics portal via API download population data
+- from Lithuania Statistics portal via API download population data of Lithuania (Monthly)
 - stores it in GCS Bucket
 - visualize data in Looker dashboard